 Fine, just a little bit.

 Veranda prides itself on its mellowness.
-It has notes of soft cocoa and lightly toasted nuts and it’s a nice way to ease yourself into the day.
-Even at my bitterest, it’d be hard to find something offensive about this cup.
+Just because you’re drinking coffee in the morning to wake up doesn’t need you need to be jolted like you’ve been electrocuted.
+Veranda has notes of soft cocoa and lightly toasted nuts and it’s a nice way to ease yourself into the day.

 This company grows their coffees at high altitudes from seven regions throughout Costa Rica, and, on top of it, they put emphasis on packaging to preserve all of the goodness.